 Cloudflare provides a SANs wildcard certificate with all paid plans, and a SNI wildcard certificate with the Free plan.
 Full details on SSL can be found here.

-If you don't know what this means, navigate to the Crypto app in your Cloudflare dashboard.
+If you don't know what this means, navigate to the SSL/TLS app in your Cloudflare dashboard.
 Select Flexible mode to serve your site over HTTPS to all public visitors.

 Once the certificate status changes to • Active Certificate, incoming traffic will be served to your site over HTTPS (e.g., visitors will see HTTPS prefixed to your domain name in the browser bar).